 The parish of St. Germans in Cornwall is another eponymous location.
 "This place derived its name from St. Germanus, Bishop of Auxerre, who is supposed to have resided on the spot during a visit which he made to Cornwall, in the fifth century."

-Important Dates for the Saint'jermain family
+Early History of the Saint'jermain family

 This web page shows only a small excerpt of our Saint'jermain research.
 Another 68 words (5 lines of text) covering the years 1460, 1540, 1707 and 1778 are included under the topic Early Saint'jermain History in all our PDF Extended History products and printed products wherever possible.